 opt@taylorFrame = False ; do not advance frame [default is True]

-The examples illustrate the use of most of these options.
+The following examples illustrate the most commonly used options.

-There are some options but as of now, they are limited.
-The taylor_metrics_table plot options are activated by setting the option argument, (say) "opt", to True and setting various attributes.
+The taylor_metrics_table options are activated by setting the option argument, (say) opt=True and setting various attributes.
 The user specified attribute options include:

 opt = True ; taylor metric table with options